The Safest Lifts

 Don’t wait for rescue, get yourself out!

-Lift Shop has led the way in safety for home lifts since 2003, when we were the first and only home lift specialist to include full height light rays for ultimate passenger safety – Something that became the industry standard.
+Lift Shop has led the way in safety for home lifts since 2003, when we were the first home lift specialist to include full height light rays for ultimate passenger safety – Something that became the industry standard.
+Lift Shop was also first with In-Cabin-Self-Rescue which is now a standard feature.

 Safety features include: